A live webcast is an online video broadcast at a set time which you watch through your web browser, just like streaming a TV program or a movie.

 Clear and clean audio is absolutely a key part of our webcasts.
 We understand how vital it is to be able to hear everything and everyone.

-We use multiple pro-grade wireless microphones, placed in the best positions to capture every word.
+We use pro-grade wireless microphones, placed in the best positions to capture every word.
 We also give your Priest or Celebrant their own lapel mic to wear.

 Or we can also use a direct audio feed from your venue or Celebrant’s PA to ensure good quality sound.

-Just one person.
+Our crew is just one person.
 We are solo operators, managing all aspects of your ceremony webcast ourselves.
 This fits with our approach of keeping everything easy, simple and straightforward.